sfaut/zimbra/README.md

 ## Error management

 An exception is raised when authentication or an other `sfaut\Zimbra` statement failed.
-So, you should encapsulate statements with `try/catch/finally` blocks.
+So, you should encapsulate statements within `try / catch / finally` blocks.

 ```php
 try {